cello

 One great exercise for this motion is to hold a roll of toilet paper (yes, a roll of toilet paper!) or a rolled up hand towel between the upper arm and body.
 It keeps the upper arm from doing a chicken wing.

 Because this motion involves connecting the lower half and the upper half, I like to teach this only after the student can perform the upper half bow stroke and lower half bow strokes separately.
 After all, you cannot connect them if you cannot do them separately.
+I will, however, do the action studies for this bow stroke.

 Action Studies